acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 The SAML configuration layer provides static runtime configuration for the Service Provider integration.

-Basic configuration checks are performed during application startup, while SAML-specific validation and Service Provider initialization occur before SAML functionality is used.
-Once initialized, the Service Provider configuration remains static for the lifetime of the running application process.
-This ensures that all application workers operate using a consistent Service Provider configuration.
+The SAML integration uses static configuration for the lifetime of a running application process.
+Environment settings and configuration paths are resolved during application startup.
+Basic startup validation is also performed at that stage.
+SAML-specific validation and PySAML2 Service Provider initialization occur when the SAML Service Provider is initialized.
+Once initialized, the Service Provider configuration is cached and remains static until the application restarts.

 Changes to SAML configuration require rebuilding or restarting the application environment.